Claude E. Welch Jr.: Education

 Welch attended private schools from fifth grade on.
 He went to Belmont Hill School, Belmont, Massachusetts, where he received academic awards for Biology, French, Latin, and general scholarly excellence.
 In his senior year, Welch received the Headmaster's Award for Outstanding Student and graduated summa cum laude.

 Welch was admitted to Harvard College, the undergraduate liberal arts college of Harvard University, in 1957 at age 18, graduated magna cum laude, and was elected to Phi Beta Kappa.
 He was elected President of The Harvard Crimson in 1960.
 Responding to the political upheaval in Africa where countries were fighting for independence, Welch focused his studies on Africa and human rights.
-His undergraduate honors thesis examined the impact of international law on South Africa’s administration of South-West Africa (now Namibia) from the end of World War I to 1961.
+His undergraduate honors thesis examined the impact of international law on South Africa's administration of South-West Africa (now Namibia) from the end of World War I to 1961.

 Continuing with postgraduate studies at Oxford University, Welch earned his PhD in 1964.
-In an interview with UB Honors Today, UB’s honors alumnae magazine, he explained that he did his dissertation research in West Africa, wrote the final draft on location, and mailed it to his committee.
+In an interview with UB Honors Today, UB's honors alumnae magazine, he explained that he did his dissertation research in West Africa, wrote the final draft on location, and mailed it to his committee.
 His interest in African politics and human rights formed the basis for his career.

 Teaching career

 For more than 50 years, Welch taught political science at UB and lived in Amherst, New York, a suburb of Buffalo, New York.
 In 1964, Welch accepted a position in the political science department at the University at Buffalo, the largest and most comprehensive campus within the SUNY system.
-He rose rapidly in the academic ranks, serving as assistant professor from 1964–68, associate professor from 1968–72, full professor from 1972–89, and as SUNY Distinguished Service Professor until his retirement in 2017.
-He was selected one of nine faculty members from the SUNY system to serve on the University-wide Advisory Council on Distinguished Service Professorships, 2009–12.
+He rose rapidly in the academic ranks, serving as assistant professor from 1964 to 1968, associate professor from 1968 to 1972, full professor from 1972 to 1989, and as SUNY Distinguished Service Professor until his retirement in 2017.
+He was selected one of nine faculty members from the SUNY system to serve on the university-wide Advisory Council on Distinguished Service Professorships, 2009–12.
 His international teaching included a semester at the Singapore Institute of Management and part of a summer course at the International Institute of Human Rights, Strasbourg, France.

 Welch became a mentor and renowned professor and took an active role in graduate as well as undergraduate education.
 His warm and enthusiastic personality and his intellect created an environment in which students explored the issues of the day, and his involvement in university activities demonstrated his devotion and attention to his students and their regard for him.
-In 2016 Welch received the President’s Medal at the University at Buffalo, given “in recognition of signal and extraordinary service to UB.”
-The citation praised his “major contributions to the development of, or quality of life within, the University.”
+In 2016 Welch received the President's Medal at the University at Buffalo, given "in recognition of signal and extraordinary service to UB."
+The citation praised his "major contributions to the development of, or quality of life within, the University."